-- When the vehicle is switched off it will always store the driving profile that was selected when the ignition key was removed, except in the following cases: - When the vehicle is restarted after using the Sport profile, the engine and the gearbox will not restart in the sportiest setting so as to reduce fuel consumption.
-To return the engine and the gearbox to their sportiest position, select the Sport driving profile again. - When the vehicle is restarted after using the Offroad or Snow settings, the system is always activated in the Normal profile.
+• When the vehicle is switched off it will always store the driving profile that was selected when the ignition key was removed.
+Nevertheless, when the engine is restarted the engine and the gear will not restart in its sportier mode in order to save fuel.
+For engine and gear to revert to a sportier mode, select the corresponding driving profile again on the Easy Connect system screen.